 Once the stock is made, the soup is finished by cooking extra vegetables (optional but adds extra nutrients) and orzo pasta or rice and making the avgolemono egg and lemon sauce, which is whisked eggs and lemon juice.
 This egg sauce is then tempered with the hot chicken stock to raise the temperature of the eggs without cooking them and is added to the soup to thicken it.

-The chicken you cook for the stock is tender and juicy, perfect for shredding and add back to our soup.
+The chicken you cook for the stock is tender and juicy, perfect for shredding and adding back to our soup.

 Avgolemono chicken soup variations